DeFiHackLabs-BootCamp/2024-Fall-HW6/hw/README.md

-# DeFiHackLabs BootCamp - Week2 Homework Bonus
+# DeFiHackLabs BootCamp - Week6 Homework

 > [!WARNING]
 > DO NOT MODIFY THE `SimpleBankBase.t.sol`, `LOLS14TicketBase.t.sol`, `DAOWalletBase.t.sol`, `TokenLendBase.t.sol` FILES, OR YOU WILL GET ZERO POINTS FROM THIS CHALLENGE